briandenicola/azure-automation-hybrid-worker/README.md

 * A Hybrid Worker is a virtual machine that is deployed in your Azure subscription.
 The Hybrid Worker is registered with the Azure Automation service.

 * This demo shows how to deploy a disposalable Hybrid Workers using Terraform and Packer without any interaction with the actual virtual machines.
-All software is installed via Packer in a Golden Image or via [Cloud Init](./infrastructure/runners/cloud-init.txt).
+All software is installed via [Packer](./infrastructure/packer/azure_linux.pkr.hcl) into a Golden Image or on after creation with [Cloud Init](./infrastructure/runners/cloud-init.txt).

 * The Hybrid Workers are registered with the Azure Automation service using the new Azure VM Extension.
-The traditional agent installation model required interactive login to the machine, which is not ideal.
+The traditional agent installation model is set to expire in later 2024/2025.
   * The extension takes one argument - the Hybrid Service Url - which is a property of the Automation Account.
   * The new extension allows the machine to be registered with the Azure Automation service without any interaction with the actual virtual machines.
   * Please see [Azure Automation Hybrid Worker Extension](https://learn.microsoft.com/en-us/azure/automation/automation-hybrid-runbook-worker#benefits-of-extension-based-user-hybrid-workers) for more information around the benefits of the extension model.

-* The machines are also registered with Azure Update Manager when an existing Patching schedule is already defined.
+  * The extension is configured to automatically update when new versions are released.

-* The machines are assigned an Identity and a role assignment is created to allow the Hybrid Worker to access Azure resources.
+  * The extensions are deployed with Terraform when the Hybrid Workers is created using the [azurerm_virtual_machine_extension](./infrastructure/runners/worker.tf#L72) resource

 * The each deployment creates a unique resource group based on random id.
 Virtual Machines are given a random id based on the resource group id and another unique id.

+* The machines are registered with Azure Update Manager by setting `patch_mode` and `patch_assessment_mode` to `AutomaticByPlatform` in the [azurerm_virtual_machine](./infrastructure/runners/worker.tf#L21) resource.

+* The machines are assigned an Managed Identity.
+Role assignments can be created to this identity to allow the Hybrid Worker to access Azure resources.

 * An Expiration tags is defined that will used to destory the resources after a certain period of time.

-* The Hybrid Workers are intended to be repaved once a week.
-This demo does so by having Task create a Terraform workspace based on today's date.
-When executed, Task will create new machiens for the Hybrid Worker Group then clean up any hybrid workers from the previous week.
+* The Hybrid Workers are intended to be short lived and to be destory within a week of creation.
+Replaced by a new set of workers.

-* Since a Hybrid Worker needs to have many depedencies installed, it is best to create a Golden Image and stored in Shared Image Gallery.

 __NOTE:__ As always, this repo is for demostration purposes only.
 It is not intended for production use as is..